mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ## Regulatory & Platform Risk

-### Q: WhatsApp is a closed platform with aggressive anti-bot and anti-financial-abuse policies.
+### WhatsApp is a closed platform with aggressive anti-bot and anti-financial-abuse policies.
 What is the mitigation plan if WhatsApp restricts or bans the service?

 **Prevention - We're Already Approved:**
 We recently received WhatsApp Business API approval for 2,000 bot-initiated messages per day with unlimited user-initiated interactions.
 This validates our approach and compliance with Meta's policies.
 We're ready to begin scaling immediately.
-If verification is required, we're happy to arrange a call or alternative method to confirm our approval status (no screenshots shared).
+If verification is required, we're happy to arrange a call or alternative method to confirm our approval status.

 **Compliance Strategy:**
 - Positioning as "digital dollar transfers" (compliant with WhatsApp Commerce Policy for financial services)